 For example, if a motor vehicle was bought for Rs 100000 and it was sold 5 years later for Rs 10000.
 It means the motor van value has depreciated over the period of its use by Rs 90000.
 Therefore, the depreciation for each year will be estimated while the fixed asset continues to be useful and be charged(debited) to the profit and loss account.
 Since depreciation is treated as a business expense and charged to the profit and loss account, it reduces the net profit of the business and the value of the asset.

 DEFINITIONS OF DEPRECIATION

-According to the American institute of certified public accountants (AICPA-USA),” depreciation accounting is a system of accounting while aims to distribute the cost or other basic value of a tangible capital asset, less salvage value (if any) over the estimated useful life of the asset (which may be a group of assets) in a systematic and rational manner .it is a process of allocation, not of valuation.”
+According to the American institute of certified public accountants (AICPA-USA),” depreciation accounting is a system of accounting that aims to distribute the cost or other basic value of a tangible capital asset, less salvage value (if any) over the estimated useful life of the asset (which may be a group of assets) in a systematic and rational manner .it is a process of allocation, not of valuation.”

 SIGNIFICATION OR NEED FOR PROVIDING DEPRECIATION

-- To ascertain true results of business operations: – As depreciation is treated as expenditure, it must be charged to profit and loss account against income to assets the real profit /loss of the business.
+- To ascertain true results of business operations: – As depreciation is treated as expenditure, it must be charged to the profit and loss account against income to assets the real profit /loss of the business.